curusarn/resh/README.md

 - Show cool graphs based on shell history

-- Provide a tool to sanitize the recorded history
+- :heavy_check_mark: Provide a tool to sanitize the recorded history

-- Be compatible with zsh and bash
+- :heavy_check_mark: Be compatible with zsh and bash

-- Be compatible with Linux and macOS
+- :heavy_check_mark: Be compatible with Linux and macOS

 ## Data sanitization and analysis